Lapeer children and families served

 Over the weekend of February 25th & 26th, a group of nine college students from Central Michigan University's Alternative Breaks Program volunteered with us here at the Child Advocacy Center of Lapeer County (CAC Lapeer).
 They spent ten hours at our center painting the CAC's Medical SANE/SART room, researching various ways to monitor children online, as well as apps/websites that could pose danger to children, and much more.
 During their weekend visit to Lapeer, the group stayed at Lapeer Assembly of God where they were able to sleep, eat, and prepare for their service-filled weekend!

 Throughout the weekend, the students were provided with education and knowledge surrounding the issue of child abuse and neglect.
 They observed presentations, toured the Center, and were provided information on the importance of the Child Advocacy Center.

 Child Abuse Prevention Month

 On April 7th, in honor of Child Abuse Prevention Month, The Child Advocacy Center of Lapeer County held a pinwheel garden planting day at the Lapeer ELGA Credit Union.
 The pinwheel is the nationally recognized symbol for child abuse and neglect prevention.
-CAC Lapeer’s Multidisciplinary tea, including Lapeer County’s Prosecutor’s Office, CAC staff, Lapeer County Sheriff's Department, Lapeer City Police Department, Michgian State Police Department, and community members gathered at Lapeer Elga Credit Union for the Pin Wheel Planting Ceremony in hopes of spreading awareness about child abuse.
+CAC Lapeer’s Multidisciplinary team, including the Lapeer County Prosecutor’s Office, CAC staff, Lapeer County Sheriff's Department, Lapeer City Police Department, Michgian State Police Department, and community members gathered at Lapeer Elga Credit Union for the Pin Wheel Planting Ceremony in hopes of spreading awareness about child abuse.
 Learn how we can keep our children safe and how you can become an active participant in preventing child abuse.